 Currently, the resolution is limited, as the device has 60 pixels.
 It can enable patients with the progressive, hereditary disease retinitis pigmentosa, who previously could see little or no light, to read large letters, determine the location of moving objects or people, and detect street curbs.

 Patients who have lost central vision due to age-related macular degeneration would not likely experience much benefit from an Argus II because their peripheral vision is still better than that provided by the device.
 However, further advances in chip technology may increase the level of vision.
 Second Sight is planning to increase the number of electrodes to 240 in a future model.
-The German company Retinal Implant, has begun clinical testing with a 1,500-pixel device.
-For reference, a healthy human eye has the equivalent of approximately 1 million “pixels.”

 In addition to having limited numbers of pixels, the implants also lack the information processing that occurs in layers of neurons within the retina.
 Despite these limitations, some patients have reported improved visual experiences provided by the chips over time, as they learn to interpret the novel light patterns provided by the chips, which stimulate the healthy neurons on the surface of the retina.